openprovider/crypto/README.md

-# crypto
+# Crypto

-Crypto library using ECDSA, RSA, AES encryptions for private and cloud providers
+Crypto library using ECDSA, RSA, AES (GCM) encryptions for private and cloud providers